slatedocs/slate/source/includes/_product_data.md

 <a href="https://docs.influxdata.com/influxdb/v1.0/query_language/functions/#integral">You can find a full list of available functions here</a>

-The default downsampling functin is `mean`
+The default downsampling function is `mean`

 ### Available Time Intervals
 Time intervals are specifed as a string in the format: `"[number][unit]"`.